 The pain associated with functional abdominal pain is real.
 The pain can be chronic or recurrent.
 The pain is usually felt between the chest and the pelvis, most commonly concentrating in the middle, near the belly button.
-The pain can come and go or it can be continuous.
-It can also be made worse by esophageal reflux, constipation, food intolerance, medication side effects, viral or bacterial infections or stress and anxiety.
+The pain can come and go, or it can be continuous.
+It can also be made worse by esophageal reflux, constipation, food intolerance, medication side effects, viral or bacterial infections, stress and anxiety.

 Overlap diagnoses of functional abdominal pain

 Other disorders that may be associated with functional abdominal pain include: